 Look for non-toxic baby toys that come in one whole piece and avoid ones that have multiple small parts.

-Toys like stuffed animals, balls, or blocks are good because they are big enough that a baby cannot fit the whole thing in their mouth.
+Toys that I usually go for are stuffed animals, balls, or blocks because they are big enough that a baby cannot fit the whole thing in their mouth.

 AVOID THOSE AT ALL COSTS.